Saturday, July 22, 2017

 The second major shift in the understanding of energy came with the quantum theory, that great upsetter of scientific apple carts everywhere.
 At a macroscopic scale, energy still behaves something like a substance, like the caloric originally used to explain heat transfer.
 In Count Rumford's cannon-boring experiment, mechanical energy is being converted into heat energy.
 Heat itself is not a substance, but one could imagine that energy is, just one that can change forms and lacks many of the qualities -- color, mass, shape, and so forth -- that one often associates with a substance.

 In the quantum view, though, saying that energy is conserved doesn't assume some substance or pseudo-substance that's never created or destroyed.
 Saying that energy is conserved is saying that the laws describing the universe are time-symmetric, meaning that they behave the same at all times.
-This is a consequence of Noether's theorem, one of the deepest results in mathematical physics, which relates conservation in general to symmetries in the laws describing a system.
+This is a consequence of Noether's theorem (after the mathematician Emmy Noether), one of the deepest results in mathematical physics, which relates conservation in general to symmetries in the laws describing a system.
 Time symmetry implies conservation of energy.
 Directional symmetry -- the laws work the same no matter which way you point your x, y and axes -- implies conservation of angular momentum.

 Both of these are very abstract.
 In the quantum world you can't really speak of a particle rotating on an axis, yet you can measure something that behaves like angular momentum, and which is conserved just like the momentum of spinning things is in the macroscopic world.
 Just the same, energy in the quantum world has more to do with the rates at which the mathematical functions describing particles vary over space and time, but because of how the laws are structured it's conserved and, once you follow through all the implications, energy as we experience it on our scale is as well.